Students applying to On Campus Teacher Education programs must meet the following admission criteria:

 - BSU may consider a transfer of courses from other institutions if a syllabus is provided and the course is found to meet 100% of the required state standards assigned to the BSU course being substituted.
 If field experience is a requirement of the BSU course, the external course must contain an equivalent field experience and documentation must be provided for review.

-- Please Note: All coursework required for licensure must be completed with a letter grade (not Pass/NC).
+- Please Note: All coursework required for licensure must be completed for credit (no auditing).
 This includes ED and major/content coursework.

 Each term the Office of Teacher Education will admit the top 64 students into the campus-based programs based on the above criteria.

-To schedule an appointment with the Advising Coordinator:
+To schedule an appointment with the Assistant Director for Student Success, Dr. Aspen Easterling:

 Contact Undergraduate Admissions to apply to Bemidji State University or to arrange a visit to campus.